jetbrains-academy/Testing-Course/introduction/css_practice/class_selector/task.md

-<h2> Селектор класса </h2>
+<h2> Class selector </h2>
-Подберите селектор для текста в подзаголовке страницы (элемент с текстом "If there's one thing that the internet was made for, it's funny cat memes.")
+Choose a selector for the page subtitle text (the element with the text: "If there's one thing that the internet was made for, it's funny cat memes.")
-Можно сделать это по-разному, но попробуйте использовать здесь класс элемента.
-Будьте внимательны и подберите уникальный селектор, чтобы по нему однозначно находился только один элемент.
+You can do that in several ways, but try using the element class.
+Be careful and choose a unique selector so that it would identify exactly one element.